KingEnderBrine/-RoR2-ProperSave/README.md

 # For mod developers
 #### Saving
-To save data you need to subscribe to `ProperSave.SaveFile.OnGatgherSaveData`.
+To save data you need to subscribe to `ProperSave.SaveFile.OnGatherSaveData`.
 It will be called every time the game is saved (this happens on `RoR2.Stage.onStageStartGlobal`) to gather info from mods that needs to be saved.
 You can add any value with any key, but remember that other mods can do the same thing, so keep keys unique (maybe add a mod name in front or something).
 I would suggest adding only one object per mod because the type of the object is also stored to be able to deserialize objects, and it can take a lot of space in comparison with stored value.
 An object that you add in the dictionary will be serialized to JSON.
 Here is some info about serialization: